wgoodall01/wsc2019/Wolfram Community Post/readme.md

 Those approaches all need lots of manual work, though.
 We attempted to solve the problem automatically, exploring ideas that might let us predict map zoom without relying on hard-coded rules.

 Although we explored several approaches to this problem, the most successful solution used feature extraction to convert each image to a relatively small vector, then trained a small feed-forward neural network to predict zoom from each set of features.
-Although the self-similarity of each image makes more traditional CV approaches very difficult, a neural network can learn the right features to approximate zoom very well.
+Although the self-similarity of each image makes more traditional CV approaches very difficult, a neural network can learn the right features to approximate the zoom very well.

 ## Methodology